astsai/chewlab.github.io/pages/Mission.md

 Our planet faces an anthropological extinction, exacerbated by decades of unsustainability.
 I am committed to a #zerowaste future, follow along with my mission here:

 <p><b>1.
 Decreasing plastic waste</b></p>
    <p>Although plastic waste is predominated by fishing equipment in the ocean, consumer waste still makes up a significant portion of waste.
-While I don't see paper straws as the smartest move, there are other ways of decreasing plastic waste.
-I always bring my own utensils in a reusable bag, which I wash after lunches in the hospital cafe.
-I stopped buying bottles of shampoo and conditioner, and now use shampoo and conditioner bars from Ethique.
+Decreasing plastic waste, specifically single-use plastics, is an initiative anyone can take part in.
+You can bring your own utensils in a reusable bag, and wash after means.
+Switch from bottles of shampoo and conditioner to shampoo and conditioner bars from Ethique.
 </p>

    <span class="image main"><img src="assets/images/ethique-01.png" alt="" /></span>